-Albeit not directly visible within quantitative data that shows overall gender asymmetry in access to income sources, qualitative findings strongly suggest that women as business owners substantially differ from men in the same roles.
+Qualitative findings strongly suggest that women as business owners substantially differ from men in the same roles.
 Furthermore, business owners tend to have more direct access to information by virtue of their embeddedness in local economic activity than women indirectly accessing information from authority figures.
-More information is needed on the specific role of women business owners in displaced settings, in particular among youth.
+More information is needed on the specific role of women business owners in displaced settings, particularly on their potential role in validating and disseminating information.